rschmukler/slurpee/README.md

 ## Configuring / Default Values

-The default config looks like this.
+The default config for this project is based off of the [sik](http://github.com/rschmukler/sik) suggested project layout.

 ```js
   assetPaths: [